SilkRose/Pony/archive/blogs/census-consensus.md

 Here is an early screenshot of the `/chapters` page:
 ![Chapter's page early look](./census-consensus-images/01.png)

 The add button orders the chapter.
-Only ordered chapters get posted when the event in live.
-The up and down arrows for vote duration adjusts the time for voting on that chapter's survey.
+Only ordered chapters get posted when the event is live.
+The up and down arrows for vote duration adjust the time for voting on that chapter's survey.

 Here is an early screenshot of the `/chapters/{id}/revisions` page:
 ![Chapter revision page early look](./census-consensus-images/02.png)